Why Do I Look Normal but Feel So Sick?

 What Helps When You Look Normal but Feel So Sick

-Helpful strategies may include:
+Helpful approaches may include:

-- Setting boundaries without over-justifying
+- Setting boundaries without overexplaining

-- Acknowledging flares early
+- Recognizing flares early

-- Allowing rest without guilt
+- Allowing recovery time without guilt

 Clinical Takeaway

 - CDC.
-Signs and Symptoms of Untreated Lyme Disease
+Signs and Symptoms of Untreated Lyme Disease.

 Dr. Daniel Cameron, MD, MPH